SHOBUsi/secure-network-design-cisco-pkt/04-ips-and-security-analysis.md

 ## IPSec Cryptography Deep-Dive

 Understanding *what* was configured is one thing.
-Understanding *why it works* is what separates a network engineer from someone who just ran commands.
+Understanding *why it works* is what separates a network engineer from someone who just runs commands.

 ### IKE Phase 1 — Building the Management Tunnel